📞 Call Now

 Can I Film People in a Store Without Their Permission?

 You might think of a store as public property.
 Because many members of the public come together inside the store to do their shopping.
-The truth is, a store is public property.
+The truth is, a store is private property.
 As you probably already know, the rules for filming on public vs private property differ greatly.
 And they can vary from location to location.
 While filming on public property is generally acceptable, the rules for filming on private property can be difficult to understand.
 Can I film people in a store without their permission?

 STORES ARE PRIVATE PROPERTY